Skip to content

 HIKING – For a good scenic run or walk, try the gravel/dirt roads where there is little to no traffic.
 There are also game trails where you may see deer and other wildlife.
 Please know that sometimes black bear are in the area, however they are usually non-aggressive if they see you first.
 We are at an altitude of 5800 feet and a steep climb up into the mountains where the air is thinner and it’s harder to catch your breath.

-HORSEBACK RIDING – Want to really see the countryside, come and ride with us June 10 to September16 on one of our ranch horses.
+HORSEBACK RIDING – Want to really see the countryside, come and ride with us June 8 to September17 on one of our ranch horses.
+We recommend 4 – 5 days to fully experience the ranch and countryside on a horse.

 All riders must be able to safely and confidently ride at a canter/lope outside an arena in open country.
 For those that are able, we are happy to pick it up a notch for a good gallop or two across the wide-open spaces.